 Special pricing overrides everything else.

-- Applied only if the special price is lower than the calculated customer price
+- Applied only if lower than calculated price

-If pricing still looks incorrect after removing EPPs, check for active Specials.
+If pricing still looks incorrect, check for active Specials.

 - Confirm the EPP template account has been removed from the customer.